mk-elbaz/SocialMedia-demo/README.md

 # SocialMedia-demo
- A twitter-inspired social media app made with Django
+ A twitter-inspired social media website made with Django